al1brn/geonodes/docs/getting_started.md

 ## Using domains

-Operation on geometries are often operations on domains properties.
+Operations on geometries are often operations on domains properties.
 You will write a clearer code by making explicit on which domain you operate.
-For instance, shading a mesh is in reality a property of the mesh faces.
+For instance, shading a mesh is in reality setting a property of the mesh faces.

-A better code is:
+A better code will be:

 ``` python
   geo.faces.shade_smooth = True